 - Work with health service providers to ensure they use a range of resources and tools, share key messages about language development with families at every contact and develop mechanisms to share best practice across the health workforce, supporting families at all levels of the Healthy Child Programme.

-- Work with early years providers and schools to ensure key staff are trained in a way which provides them with a high level of understanding around the acquisition of early language; ensure that the provision has a culture in which early language and communication development is a primary focus and integrated into all activity; and promote engaging and stimulating language rich environments.
+- Work with early years providers and schools to ensure key staff are trained in a way which provides them with a high level of understanding around the acquisition of early language.
+Ensure that provision has a culture in which early language and communication development is a primary focus and integrated into all activity and promote engaging and stimulating language rich environments.

 - Develop pupils’ speaking and listening skills and wider understanding of language development.

 - Use a wide range of explicit and implicit approaches including planning the teaching of vocabulary, modelling and extending children’s language and thinking during interactions and activities such as shared reading.